 Treatment decisions are based on formal guidelines developed by medical societies such as the American Association for the Study of Liver Diseases (AASLD), European Association for the Study of the Liver (EASL), Asian Pacific Association for the Study of the Liver (APASL), and the World Health Organization.
 See below for care and treatment guidelines for chronic HBV.

-Some countries with high prevalence of hepatitis have developed their own national guidelines for care and treatment.
+Some countries with a high prevalence of hepatitis have developed their own national guidelines for care and treatment.

 Clinical Guidelines for Children with Chronic Hepatitis B

 In general, the clinical guidelines for children are the same as for adults - visits are usually scheduled every six months or once a year.
 Most children do not need drug treatment, but they still need to be monitored regularly to make sure they remain healthy and to detect any problems with their liver as soon as possible.
 Visits will include a physical exam, blood tests, and possibly an imaging study of the liver (ultrasound, FibroScan [Transient Elastography] or CT scan).